inxilpro/Galahad-Query-Tracer/readme.txt

 == Description ==

-This Query Tracer plugin backtraces all calls to WPDB::query() and determines a) which plugin caused that database query (it ignores all queries that are a part of normal Wordpress activity) and b) the function chain that led to that query.
-It then displays that information on an additional panel in the Debug Bar plugin (which is required).
+The Debug Bar Query Tracer plugin backtraces all calls to `WPDB::query()` and determines:

+* which plugin caused that database query (it ignores all queries that are a part of normal Wordpress activity), and
+* the function chain that led to that query.

+It then displays that information on an additional panel in the [Debug Bar](http://wordpress.org/extend/plugins/debug-bar/) plugin (which is required).

 == Installation ==